Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 Rwanda: Often considered the “easiest” of the gorilla trekking countries, partly due to the terrain, which is steep and high altitude, Rwanda has cleared more land for agriculture, and your trek may include these human-altered landscapes.
 Rwanda is also considered the “easy” option due to the way gorilla treks are managed there.
 On the morning of your trek, your guide will negotiate with park rangers to assign you to a gorilla family whose location fits your fitness level and desires.
 Rwanda’s trekking typically occurs at altitudes around 8,500–10,000 feet.

-Sophisticated infrastructure, good roads, and lack of litter and pollution means this destination is favored by travelers who seek comfort.
+Sophisticated infrastructure, good roads, and lack of litter and pollution mean this destination is favored by travelers who seek comfort.
 Rwanda is a small country, and the capital, Kigali, is only a three-hour drive from Volcanoes National Park (or ask us about helicopter options).

 Uganda: Renowned for its challenging terrain, Uganda’s Bwindi Impenetrable National Park is aptly named.
 Bwindi is also famous for being one of the most gorgeous places for gorilla trekking, with its misty valleys and forested hills.
-Ugandan gorilla permits are associated with different trailheads that access different gorilla families and some trailheads are steeper than others, so speak to your trip planner about your preferred level of hiking.
+Ugandan gorilla permits are associated with different trailheads that access different gorilla families, and some trailheads are steeper than others, so speak to your trip planner about your preferred level of hiking.
 On the morning of the trek, you drive to your assigned trailhead to begin your trek.
 In addition to the famously dense vegetation, altitudes range from approximately 5,000–8,000 feet.

 Mountain river in Bwindi Impenetrable Forest, Uganda